candycode/loco/README.md

 ### Filters

-The code/bytes passed to the LoCO intepreter are transformed trough a chain of filters before the actual code is delivered to the interpreter.
+The code/bytes passed to the _LoCO_ intepreter are transformed trough a chain of filters before the actual code is delivered to the interpreter.
 This allows to e.g. load a source file and use Skulpt or CoffeeScript to generate JavaScript code on the fly and further pass the generated code to lint.

-Sample code:
+**Sample code**:

 1. load coffeescript
 2. create a filter named _coffeescript_ which invokes the function *loco_coffeeCompile* defined in the last function parameter; such function takes care of the actual CoffeeScript -> JavaScript translation
-3. evaluate code from file telling LoCO that it has to be filtered with the _coffeescript_ filter
+3. evaluate code from file telling _LoCO_ that it has to be filtered with the _coffeescript_ filter

 ```javascript
 try {